-- If you receive wage subsidy, you must notify the municipality that provides this that you are granted NOW
+- If you receive wage subsidy, you must notify the municipality that provides this that you are granted NOW.

-- You will need to submit a statement from an accountant for claims that exceed a certain amount (the height of which is yet to be established).
+- You will need to submit a statement from an accountant for claims that exceed €125,000 and for advances that exceed €100,000.

 How much compensation for wages can you claim?